AutoPlayLabs-Dev/Flow-Automator-New-Version-/README.md

  2. Frame Mode (Precision Transitions)
 Take full control over the narrative arc of your video by defining the "edges" of the clip.
-Dual-Frame Control: Upload a Start Frame and an End Frame.
+Dual-Frame Control: Upload a **Start Frame** and an **End Frame**.
 Flow Automator instructs the AI to generate a smooth, consistent transition that morphs the first image into the second.
 Creative Testing: Use the same two frames to test multiple "motion prompts" (e.g., "fast cinematic zoom" vs. "slow atmospheric pan") to see which transition feels best.
 Best For: "Before & After" reveals, object transformations (e.g., a sketch turning into a 3D model), and seamless scene loops.

  3. Integration Mode (Multi-Reference Fusion)
 Achieve unrivaled visual consistency by providing the AI with a "visual mood board."
-Visual Anchoring: Upload up to 3 reference images (logos, characters, or environments).
+Visual Anchoring: Upload up to 3 reference images.
 The extension ensures these assets are reflected accurately in the video.
-Consistency Engine: Instead of the AI "guessing" what a character looks like from text alone, it uses your uploaded images as a fixed blueprint.
+Consistency Engine: Instead of the AI "guessing" what a character looks like from text alone, it uses your uploaded reference images as a fixed blueprint.
 Best For: Branded marketing (keeping logos accurate), character-driven series, and maintaining a specific color palette or artistic style across multiple clips.

  4. Paired Mode (AI Storytelling)
 The ultimate tool for creators building episodic or narrative-driven content.
 Sequential Pairing: Upload a series of images (e.g., Scene 1, Scene 2, Scene 3).
-Flow Automator assigns a unique animation prompt to each specific image.
+Flow Automator assigns a unique animation prompt to each specific reference image.
-Dynamic Sequencing: The extension numbers each image in the queue, allowing you to write a storyboard where the AI knows exactly which action belongs to which visual.
+Dynamic Sequencing: The extension numbers each image in the queue, allowing you to write a storyboard where the AI knows exactly which action belongs to which visual.(Image 1- propmpt 1)
 Best For: Full AI-generated short films, storytelling series (like "AI Horror Stories"), and creating complex animated storyboards where every scene requires a different camera movement.

-* **Create Image:** Switch to the "Create Image" option to generate large batches of visuals from a single list of prompts.
+* **🖼️ Create Image:**
+  Scale your visual production with three high-speed automation workflows designed for precision and variety.
+  1. Text to Image (Mass Generation)
+Transform your text-based ideas into massive image libraries effortlessly.
+This mode allows you to bulk-upload prompts in Single-line, Multi-line, or JSON formats.
+The Automator handles the repetitive task of entering each prompt and hitting generate, allowing you to produce hundreds of variations in a single session.

+2. Integration Mode (Visual Consistency)
+Achieve a specific look by using multiple Reference Images as a foundation.
+By providing a "visual anchor," you can ensure that the AI generates results that adhere to a specific character likeness, artistic style, or color palette.
+This mode combines your text prompt with your uploaded images to create a balanced, guided output.

+3. Paired Mode (Iterative Refinement)
+The ultimate workflow for "Image-to-Image" automation.
+In Paired Mode, you upload a batch of images where each reference image is linked to its own unique prompt.
+The extension manages the pairing sequentially, so the AI knows exactly which text instructions apply to which specific base image.

 ![image alt](https://github.com/AutoPlayLabs-Dev/Flow-Automator/blob/ade33dbf4c5640b341e3365c699292d31bbc06e1/f2.png)